CouncilofLorien/counciloflorien.github.io/docs/rulesarchive/challenge-decks.md

 Radagast must play an active role for this deck to succeed.
 He certainly should move through Wilderness to draw extra cards, but do not feel you should maximize the Wildernesses in his site path or draw all the cards he has coming.
 You can always draw cards one at a time and determine the potential of each before choosing to burden your hand with more.
 If Radagast does not keep the card drawing in check, you will draw more marshalling point sources than you can play in one turn.
 This forces you to discard hazards or resource tactical options while you wait to play the marshalling points.
 If you discard the marshalling points instead, you may not be able to accumulate enough when later turns arrive.

 Radagast's direct influence should be used to control characters as soon as possible in order to free general influence.
 Until this happens, the deck is vulnerable to _Muster Disperses_ and influence attempts by an opponent.
 The fact that he and a follower or two form a second company allows you to play more resources from your hand.
-His special ability then allows you to draw the next round of marshalling points–or a good complement of hazards–more regularly.
+His special ability then allows you to draw the next round of marshalling points—or a good complement of hazards—more regularly.

 #### Hazard Play